The Spoore, Merry and Rixman Foundation

 - Strong Track Record: 350 years of supporting local education demonstrates stability and long-term commitment.
 This is a reliable funding source for the local area.

-- High Annual Giving Relative to Geography: £493,238 distributed in 2024 across a limited geographic area suggests relatively good odds for eligible applicants with strong applications.
+- Active Grant-Making: The foundation maintains substantial grant-making activity relative to the limited geographic area served, suggesting relatively good odds for eligible applicants with strong applications.

 🎯 You've done the research.
 Now write an application they can't refuse.